Scott Bailes

 Scott Alan Bailes (born December 18, 1961) is an American former professional baseball pitcher who pitched for three teams during a nine-year Major League Baseball (MLB) career.

 Career

 During his youth, he moved to Missouri, and participated in Little League, Pony League, and American Legion teams.
 He played baseball in college for Southwest Missouri State University, and on January 12, 1982, was drafted by the Texas Rangers in the 7th round.
-However, Bailes did not sign, and played college baseball during the spring of 1982.
+Bailes did not sign, and played college baseball during the spring of 1982.
 In the secondary phase of the draft, Bailes was drafted again, this time in the fourth round by the Pittsburgh Pirates on June 7, 1982.
 He signed with the team on July 1.

 Professional career

 After playing in the Pirates' farm system for a few years, he was traded to the Cleveland Indians.
 On May 30, 1985, the Indians traded Johnnie LeMaster to the Pirates for a player to be named later, which ended up being Bailes, who joined the Indians on July 3.
 He joined the Indians Major League roster for the start of the 1986 season, and made his pitching debut against the Baltimore Orioles on April 9, 1986.
 On April 13, he got his first win, relieving Don Schulze in the fourth inning and pitching 5 1/3 scoreless innings to finish an 8–2 victory over the Detroit Tigers.
 "I told some of the Tigers, 'I watched you guys in the World Series two years ago,'" Bailes said after the game.
 "I was having some doubts that I could get people out up here, but after today I found out I can.
 Even the good guys, like Lance Parrish, I got them out."
 He finished his rookie season with a 10–10 record, earning 7 saves over 62 games.
 He set a record for most relief wins by an Indian rookie with 8.
 He continued to be used as a starter, reliever, and closer the following season, starting 17 games and finishing 15.
 He finished with a 7–8 record, 6 saves, and a 4.64 ERA in 1987.